Kyagara/discord-esports/README.md

 Edit the `config.json.example` and rename it to just `config.json`.

+If a guild_id is not provided, the bot will register commands as global commands.

+If mod_roles is empty, anyone will be able to use the `post` and `update` commands.

 ### Running

-After building the bot with `go build .`, run the bot with the flag `-register`, this will register all commands to the guild specified in the config file, if you want to remove all commands use the `-remove` flag.
+After building the bot with `go build .`, run the bot with the flag `-register`, this will register all commands to the guild specified in the config file, if you want to remove all commands (including global ones) use the `-remove` flag.

 ## Disclaimer